Microsoft Fabric

 On Windows, you can create a batch file to easily run the MCP command:

-Create a file named run_mcp.bat
+Create a file named run_mcp.bat with the following content:

 @echo off